-- The only three-phase power in Pomfret is approximately /4 mile from the Pomfret road, at the Woodstock Property Line, to the Suicide Six ski area. - Steep slopes, wetlands, meadows that are used for agriculture, scenic vistas, limitations in the South Pomfret village area. - Much of the most viable land for community or commercial-scale solar is on or near prime agricultural soil. - Some land suitable for community or commercial-scale solar abuts endangered species habitat. - A large solar array in the vicinity of the historic Abbott Library located in South Pomfret is both impractical and prohibited due to higher village priority land uses. - The Town does not own land that would be suitable for community or commercial-scale solar (e.g., gravel pits or brownfields). - The Prosper Valley School has land but any available land is currently used for parking, sports rec. field, and hillside used as for Agriculture, Biology, and Forestry education and recreation activities for the students. - Pomfret's topography limits large-scale solar development.
+- The only three-phase power in Pomfret is approximately 3/4 mile from the Pomfret road, at the Woodstock Property Line, to the Suicide Six ski area. - Steep slopes, wetlands, and meadows that are used for agriculture, scenic vistas, as well as limitations in the South Pomfret village area. - Much of the most viable land for community or commercial-scale solar is on or near prime, productive agricultural soil and productive forest land. - Some land suitable for community or commercial-scale solar abuts endangered species habitat. - The Town does not own land that would be suitable for community or commercial-scale solar (e.g., gravel pits or brownfields).

+- The Prosper Valley School has land but any available land is currently used for parking, sports rec. field, and hillside used as for Agriculture, Biology, and Forestry education and recreation activities for the students. - Pomfret's topography limits large-scale solar development.
 Additionally, South facing land and other land in the rural area are limited by the following factors: - Extremely steep slopes of greater than 20% grade make up 12,573 acres (49%) of Pomfret's total acres. - Steep slopes of 15% to 20% grade make up 5,904 Acres (23%) of Pomfret's, 25,280 total acres. - Clearing forested areas on steep slopes for any kind of large-scale development increases erosion and disrupts wildlife habitat. - South facing sites have some of the most desirable open meadows and pastures currently being farmed and managed forested land.
-These areas have scenic vistas and command some of the highest property values.

-- 5,835 acres of conserved land not subject to development. - As of 2016; 16,913 acres enrolled in the Current Use program.
+These areas have scenic vistas and command some of the highest property values. - 5,835 acres of conserved land not subject to development. - As of 2016; 16,913 acres enrolled in the Current Use program.